 Granulocyte Colony-Stimulating FactorG-CSFRecombinant Methionyl Human G-CSF

-Filgrastim comes as a solution (liquid) to inject under the skin or into a vein.
+Filgrastim comes as a solution (liquid) in vials and pre-filled syringes to inject under the skin or into a vein.
 It is usually given once a day, but may be given twice a day when it is used to treat severe chronic neutropenia.
 The length of your treatment depends on the condition that you have and how well your body responds to the medication.
 If you are using filgrastim to decrease the risk of infection during chemotherapy, you will receive your first dose of filgrastim at least 24 hours after you receive a dose of chemotherapy, and will continue to receive the medication every day for up to 2 weeks.
 If you are using filgrastim to decrease the risk of infection during a bone marrow transplant, you will receive the medication at least 24 hours after you receive chemotherapy and at least 24 hours after the bone marrow is infused.
 If you are using filgrastim to prepare your blood for leukapheresis, you will receive your first dose of filgrastim at least 4 days before the first leukapheresis and will continue to receive the medication until the last leukapheresis.
 If you are using filgrastim to treat severe chronic neutropenia, you may need to use the medication for a long period of time.

 Your doctor may start you on a low dose of filgrastim and gradually increase your dose.
 Your doctor may also decrease your dose, depending on how your body reacts to the medication.